Call Kirk: 0476 479 835

 What if my home isn't facing north?

-Yes setting a solar panel north will generate the greatest amount of electricity.
-However, it's not always practical or it just simply can't be done due to roof area constraints.
+Yes, setting a solar panel north will generate the greatest amount of electricity.
+However, it's not always practical, or it just simply can't be done due to roof area constraints.

 Solar panels facing west will generate more energy later in the day, closer to peak use times.
-Peak use times are when your electricity retailer will charge the most per kwh for the electricity that you use.
-Peak electricity hours happen around 4pm, which is about the same time that household usage starts to increase.
-If your aim is to produce the electricity that you use, then west-facing solar panels can help you meet your goal.
+Peak use times are when your electricity retailer will charge the most per kwh, for the electricity that you use.
+Peak electricity hours happen around 4pm, which is around the same time that household energy usage starts to increase.

 East Facing Solar panels generally produce most solar energy in the morning hours.
-East-facing panels are ideal for those whose electricity consumption is greater during morning hours.
+East-facing panels are ideal for those whose electricity consumption is greater during the morning hours.

 Solar Victoria